ojasrocks/pprieto_fe_test/README.md

 9- Preferred to code in JavaScript then TypeScript since was not complicated structure and not risk to mismatch types

 10- Done Jest unit test on "LittleCard" component, preferred have more e2e codeceptsJS tests to help me in graphical design at higher and lower screen sizes.

+# UPDATE

+Going to review the application I found a skill required -> React-Redux, so I added it to keep track of the favourites value and use it when updating state.

+## Question :

+I added a "click outside results box" method that clears the results when user clicks outside the box with results.

+This could be annoying depending on the UX that would be delivered to the user, is it?

+Please let me know if it is desired or not, I can avoid it.
+Thx